Winter Pipe Problems

 How can the condensate pipe be thawed?

-You should contact the Council’s out of hour’s call number, who will then contact the Council’s gas servicing and maintenance contractor.
-The contractor will attend as quickly as possible to try and rectify the fault.
+As a tenant with us you can report the problem, we’ll then contact our gas servicing and maintenance contractor.
+The contractor will arrive as quickly as possible to try and fix the fault.

-If you are unable to wait until the contractor arrives then you could do the following, however, you should exercise extreme caution at all times when attempting to identify and thaw a condensate pipe.
+If you’re unable to wait until the contractor arrives then you can attempt to thaw the pipe yourself.
+However you should be very cautious when identifying and trying to thaw a condensate pipe yourself, make sure you...

-• You should only attempt to thaw a condense pipe that is at ground level and which is easily accessible to you.
-Under no circumstances should you attempt to thaw a condense pipe which is at height, without the assistance of a professionally trained engineer.
+• Only attempt to thaw a condense pipe that’s at ground level and is easily accessible to you - never attempt to thaw a condense pipe which is at height without the help of a professionally trained engineer

-• Once thawed, the boiler must be reset.
-This can be done by holding the reset button and waiting for the boiler to re fire.
+• Reset the boiler once thawed - this can be done by holding the reset button and waiting for the boiler to refire

 Preventing burst and frozen pipes

-• keep the home as warm as possible even if you are out
+• keeping the home as warm as possible even if you are out

-• lag pipes in exposed or draughty places
+• lagging (i.e. insulating) pipes that are in exposed or draughty places

-• see that taps are turned off properly, especially last thing at night
+• making sure taps are turned off properly, especially last thing at night

-• become familiar with your water supply system now and find the main stopcock which turns off the water supply to your property
+• becoming familiar with your water supply system, and finding the main stopcock which turns off the water supply to your property

 • turn off the main stopcock

-• if the burst is on a pipe from the storage tank, turn off the stop valve in the storage tank, turn on all hot taps to drain the system, allow the fire to burn out or turn the heating off until the burst pipe has been attended to by a plumber
+• turn off the stop valve in the storage tank if the burst is on a pipe from the storage tank, turn on all the hot taps to drain the system, allow the fire to burn out or turn the heating off until the burst pipe has been fixed by a plumber